-- · difficulty walking, sitting or standing and may even look uncomfortable. - spending longer than normal in the bathroom or toilet due to difficulties urinating. - spending long periods of time away from the classroom during the day with bladder or menstrual problems. - frequent urinary, menstrual or stomach problems. - prolonged or repeated absences from school or college, especially with noticeable behaviour changes (e.g. withdrawal or depression) on the girl's - reluctance to undergo normal medical examinations.

-- confiding in a professional without being explicit about the problem due to embarrassment or fear. - · talking about pain or discomfort between her legs
+- difficulty walking, sitting, or standing and may even look uncomfortable. - spending longer than normal in the bathroom or toilet due to difficulties urinating. - spending lengthy periods of time away from a classroom during the day with bladder or menstrual problems. - frequent urinary, menstrual or stomach problems. - prolonged or repeated absences from school or college, especially with noticeable behaviour changes (for example, withdrawal or depression) on the girl's return - reluctance to undergo normal medical examinations. - confiding in a professional without being explicit about the problem due to embarrassment or fear. - talking about pain or discomfort between her legs